-In ideogram, the drawing of a bird or a flower, in a simple geometric pattern …. beyond the sole aesthetic value, there is a symbol, a personality feature, a wish, a story, a custom, … all those pattern have a secular use in Japan, and are traditional on garments, but also ceramics, lacquer, linens, … and even in garden, when drawn in gravels or sand.
+In an ideogram, the drawing of a bird or a flower, in a simple geometric pattern …. beyond the sole aesthetic value, there is a symbol, a personality feature, a wish, a story, a custom, … all those patterns have a secular use in Japan, and are traditional on garments, but also ceramics, lacquer, linens, … and even in garden, when drawn in gravels or sand.

 THE GEOMETRIC PATTERNS:

 Literally meaning hemp leave.
 It represents this resistant plant, which grows straight and fast.
 And thus symbolizes a good and healthy growth, vigor, resistance or resilience, and then, by extension prosperity.
 It was logically mainly used on garments for babies and toddlers.

 Also, it links 6 patterns around a central point, and 6 is a beneficial number.

 Literally, the sea and blue waves.
 Represented by arches with concentric circles.

 It evokes the calm, the quietness of the sea.
 And then peace.
 More indirectly, wealth or resilience.

 Originally linked with the art of archery, and so used on mens garments, it progressively became more feminine.
 The meanings are numerous, it’s a lucky charm.